bendougherty/BinaryEncryptionTeacherTool/README.md

 # BinaryEncryptionTeacherTool

+Here is a link to a video demonstrating what this script is designed to do and how a teacher can use it to simplify their workflow: https://screencast-o-matic.com/watch/c36XXJVtagF

 This is a small script that teachers can use in implementing a binary xor encrypting lab with their students.
 Instructions for students and teacher provided.

 The assignment has 2 parts, each part has its own section of the script: